red-g/animal-ranges/README.md

 <h1>Airtags</h1>
 Included in the repo is a script for tracking an animal using airtags, which can only run on macs.
 To start it, customize the included constants as directed in the script, and call the track function.

+<h1>Dependencies</h1>
+The dependencies for the main project are the StatsBase, LinearAlgebra, and Plots packages.
+If you are using the airtag project, then the JSON3 package is also required (packages can be installed by pressing "]" in the Julia REPL, and using the command "add MY_PACKAGE").